 From time to time, Perfecular has borrowed short-term loans from shareholders.
-At December 31, 2015, Perfecular has short-term loans payable totaled approximately \$19,533.
-These loans are due upon the demand of the lender and were unsecured with annual interest rate of 0.55%.
-In February 2016, the entire balances of these loans were paid off with accrued interest.
+At December 31, 2015, Perfecular had short-term loans payable totaling approximately \$19,533.
+These loans were due upon the demand of the lender and were unsecured with annual interest rate of 0.55%.
+In February 2016, the entire balance of the loan was paid off with accrued interest.